data61/anonlink-client/docs/blocking-schema.rst

-num-hash-funcs        integer       number of hash functions used to map record to Bloom filter K                     integer       number of bits we will select from Bloom filter for each reocrd random_state          integer       control random seed input-clks            boolean       input data is CLKS if true else input data is not CLKS
+num-hash-funcs        integer       number of hash functions used to map record to Bloom filter K                     integer       number of bits we will select from Bloom filter for each reocrd random_state          integer       control random seed input-clks            boolean       if true, the input data is CLK i.e. the output of `anonlink hash`; else the input data is raw data
 ===================== ============= ==========================